UWRealityLab/xrcapstone21sp-team1/docs/blog6.md

 After finishing up our MVP last week - this week we started work on our target product.
 We continued work on avatar customization, menus, maps, and started work on implementing another game mode (classic dodgeball).

 #### Avatar Customization, Rooms, Teams, and Classic Dodgeball Game Mode
 We finished work on rooms so that users are able to specify which room they want to join, the team they want to play on (i.e. - picking 1 of 2 available teams), and their username.
 Their username and avatar color (which is specific to which team they have selected) will be synced for all users in the room.
-Multiple matches of dodgeball are able to be played as their are multiple rooms as well.
+Multiple matches of dodgeball are able to be played as there are multiple rooms as well.
 We initially struggled and spent quite a bit of time getting avatar colors and usernames to correctly sync for all player views.
 This was due to a race condition but we were able to figure it out.

 TODO: insert picture of room form and process for joining.